-During this year the Council has continued to support local businesses by administering business grants and reliefs to those affected by the pandemic.
-The Council paid out £23.5m in grants where the authority was acting as an Agent and has therefore not recognised these in the accounts.
-In addition, the Council has helped to support its residents through such schemes as Test and Trace and the Household Support Fund.
+During this year, the Council continued to support local businesses through the cost of living crisis by administering business grants and reliefs to those affected.
+The Council paid out £18.8m in grants where acting as an Agent for the Government and has therefore not recognised these in the accounts.
+In addition, the Council has helped to support its residents and local businesses through schemes such as the Household Support Fund, Covid-19 Additional Relief Fund and the Retail, Hospitality and Leisure Business Rates Relief.